rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 If the transaction was GoPay to GoPay, the refund policy will be much faster (instantly, in most cases) since the refund is not subject to external party policy.

+#### Why does ShopeePay payment finish redirect doesn't have any parameter appended?
+Currently, this is expected.
+Unfortuantely due to **limitation on ShopeePay**, the finish redirection that happen from Shopee App to your web/app url (when customer has finished payment) **will not** have any parameter automatically appended.
+So your plain finish-url will be used.

+In this case your web/app may need to have its own session-management to remember/store what is the order_id of the transaction, and they you can call Midtrans' [Get Status API (or wait for HTTP Notification)](/en/after-payment/overview.md) to inquire for the transaction status.
+Or display a generic finish page to your customer.

+This behavior is not like [GoPay, which will produce additional parameters](/en/core-api/e-wallet.md#implementing-finish-redirect-callback-handler) like `order_id=` & `result=`.

 <!-- END OF Category --><hr>
 ### Card Payment
 <!-- @TODO explain 3DS 2.0 specifics -->